socadk/design-practice-repository/activities/DPR-ArchitectureModeling.md

 ### Hints and Pitfalls to Avoid

 * Capture both static and dynamic aspects (for instance, compile time and runtime dependencies).
 UML sequence diagrams can serve as Component Interaction Diagrams (CIDs); the [arc42 Runtime View](https://docs.arc42.org/section-6/) provides further advice.
-* Consider to complement your diagrams with supplemental information; for instance, talk the reader through each figure (i.e., explain all boxes and arrows) and/or provide [CRC cards](../artifact-templates/DPR-CRCCard.md) to explain responsibilities and collaborations of the components that appear in architecture overviews and component models.
+* Consider to complement your diagrams with supplemental information; for instance, talk the reader through each figure (i.e., explain all boxes and arrows).
 * Model both "sunny day" and "rainy day" behavior (normal case, error situations).
 * Do not model just because; choose set of diagrams and notation consciously, reflecting on the project and company culture, team capabilities and preferences.
 * But do not skip modeling just because working software is valued more than comprehensive documentation; see above for motivation and (light, lean) instructions.